-If your design utilizes long runs of trench drain or slot drain you will need a place for expansion and contraction of the concrete.
-If you can these are best placed at either end of a shorter trench drain and not through the channel.
-If the movement joint must go through the drain it is best to place this at a joint in the trench.
+If your design uses a long run of channel drains, you will need an expansion joint for the expansion and contraction of the concrete.
+These expansion joints are best placed at either end of a shorter trench drain and not through the channel drain itself.
+If the movement joint must go through the channel drain body, it is best to place this at a joint in the trench.
 This will allow the movement to happen at the bell and spigot end.
-In this case you would put a bond breaker on the back side of the trench drain bell and seal the joint with a flexible urethane sealant.
+In this case, you would put a bond breaker on the backside of the trench drain bell and seal the joint with a flexible urethane sealant.

 The other reason for sealant use in a trench drain is when there are chemicals that you are trying to contain.
 Some chemicals are not very harsh to trench drain materials and sealants while other are extremely destructive to the materials used to construct a trench drain.
 Before specifying the proper sealant consider this; The more chemical resistant a material, typically the less flexible it is.
 More flexible materials are typically attacked by strong chemicals making them a constant maintenance issue.
 Try to limit movement of the trench drain system to avoid cracking of the surrounding concrete.
 Carefully monitor the compaction of the soil to ensure the trench drain will not shift or settle causing cracks.
 Secondly, heavily reinforce the concrete encapsulation to ensure that any movement is so small that it will not for cracks in the trench drain body or sealant material.